 Scattered throughout the Sacred Writings Garden are benches, steppingstones made by individuals participating in a community forgiveness project, an arbor, a peace dove, and tinkling monastic chimes.
 Fluttering overhead are streams of Tibetan Peace Flags on which are written prayers for peace and healing.

 The Friends of the Northeast Interfaith Peace Garden are volunteers who promote the use of the labyrinth and gardens in the community through year-round programming and events.

-This Open Spaces Sacred Places site has been designated a Wildlife Habitat by the National Wildlife Federation.
+This Sacred Place has been designated a Wildlife Habitat by the National Wildlife Federation.